nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 These routines implement the [Heat Method for Geodesic Distance](http://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/paper.pdf).
 This algorithm uses short time heat flow to compute distance on surfaces.
 Because the main burden is simply solving linear systems of equations, it tends to be faster than polyhedral schemes, especially when computing distance multiple times on the same surface.
 In the computational geometry sense, this method is an approximation, as the result is not precisely equal to the polyhedral distance on the surface; nonetheless it is fast and well-suited for many applications.

-This class supports any (possibly-nonmanifold) triangle mesh as input, and requires only intrinsic geometry (aka edge lengths) to function.
+This class also supports any (possibly-nonmanifold) triangle mesh as input, and requires only intrinsic geometry (aka edge lengths) to function.
 Furthermore, it can optionally use robust operators internally to improve performance on low-quality meshes.

 `#include "geometrycentral/surface/heat_method_distance.h"`